 - Blocking their citizens from using foreign crypto trading platforms after banning all domestic exchanges failed to stop the Chinese from trading crypto.
 Meanwhile, Chinese domestic exchanges that left for greener pastures have been thriving.
 [Update: as of October 2019, China is welcoming these Chinese crypto companies back and embracing blockchain technology].

 - More recently, China announced a ban on bitcoin mining operations.

 There have also been rumblings of banning cryptos in the US by companies that are feeling the squeeze of uncertain regulations and potential unknown risks.

 - In May 2019, the US stepped up enforcement of sanctions on Iranians.
-Possibly in response to this and to remain in compliance, Finnish platform, LocalBitcoins, cancelled its service to Iranians, following a week of heavy trading in the area.
+Possibly in response to this and to remain in compliance, the Finnish platform, LocalBitcoins, canceled its service to Iranians, following a week of heavy trading in the area.